RedSweatshirt/RedSweatshirt.github.io/_projects/video_super_resolution.md

 </div>

 Enhancing Video Quality Using Advanced Neural Networks In the pursuit of enhancing video quality, I took on an exciting project for my class Advances in Computer Vision (6.869) at MIT in Spring 2022.
-The project focused on improving the Frame Recurrent Video Super Resolution (FRVSR) neural network by implementing perceptual loss and incorporating the state-of-the-art RAFT optical flow network.
+The project focused on improving the [Frame Recurrent Video Super Resolution](https://arxiv.org/pdf/1801.04590.pdf) (FRVSR) neural network by implementing perceptual loss and incorporating the state-of-the-art [RAFT](https://arxiv.org/pdf/2003.12039.pdf) optical flow network.

 #### Motivation

 Super-resolution is the process of transforming a low-resolution image or video into a higher-resolution output.
 This technique is essential in various applications, such as restoring old films, enhancing streaming video quality, and improving the visuals of video games.
 Traditional methods, like bicubic up-sampling, tend to smooth out textures and edges, causing a loss of high-frequency details.
 More recent approaches, such as convolutional neural networks (CNNs) and Generative Adversarial Networks (GANs), have shown promising results, but often come with higher computational costs.

-The idea behind FRVSR is to use a recurrent adversarial network to implement video super-resolution, providing more temporal consistency and spatial awareness of content in a video.
-The goal of this project was to enhance the FRVSR network by introducing perceptual loss and replacing the existing FlowNet with the more advanced RAFT network.
+The idea behind FRVSR is to use a recurrent network to implement video super-resolution, providing more temporal consistency and spatial awareness of content in a video.
+FRVSR utilizes SRNet as the super resolution network block, incorporated with FlowNet to  The goal of this project was to enhance the FRVSR network by introducing perceptual loss and replacing the existing FlowNet with the more advanced RAFT network.
 This would allow the network to focus on high-level content losses while maintaining spatial and temporal consistency.

 #### Project Overview